armaanpriyadarshan/Augmented-Reality-with-OpenCV/README.md

 * **Line 91**: Change cornerIds=(1, 2, 4, 3) to the IDs of the ArUco markers you are using.
 Order should go (Top Left Marker, Top Right Marker, Bottom Right Marker, Bottom Left Marker).

 ## Augmenting Reality

+This step is as simple as running one program.
+The usage as such